![]() |

 This page gives a complete listing of all Berlioz’s musical works, organised into 6 tables: I. Extant works (much the largest category) II.
 Works written but partially or completely lost III.
 Unfinished works IV.
 Works planned but not written V. Sketches and albumleaves VI.
 Works of disputed authenticity.
 In a small number of cases it has seemed appropriate to list a particular work in more than one category (for example the opera Les Francs-Juges).
-Almost every work listed is linked to a page elsewhere on this site which provides more material on it.
+Almost every work listed is linked to one or more pages elsewhere on this site which provide more material on it.

 The lists have been compiled using various sources, especially the indispensable Catalogue of the Works of Hector Berlioz (1987) by D. Kern Holoman, which forms volume 25 of the New Berlioz Edition (NBE).
 Numbers preceded by H refer to the relevant entry in Holoman’s Catalogue, to which the reader is referred for full details.
 Reference is also made in the tables below to an article by Pierre-René Serna, "Berlioz et l’opéra: tentations, avortements, frustrations" in Hector Berlioz, ed.
 Christian Wasselin & Pierre-René Serna (Paris, L’Herne, 2003), pp. 187-212 (referred to as "Serna" for short, followed by page numbers).
 We would like to express our particular thanks to Pierre-René Serna for a number of valuable suggestions which have been incorporated in the tables below.